Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-eIolvvHPWmw.md

 # [September 1st, 2020 Livestream](../2020-09-01.md)
 ## Q&A: About how many Updates will there be before 1.0?
 https://www.youtube.com/watch?v=eIolvvHPWmw
-This question was possibly duplicated with a more recent answer: [March 29th, 2022 Livestream Q&A: Any tentative timeline when the game would reach 1.0?](./yt-yuPw8-uL4NA.md) [https://www.youtube.com/watch?v=yuPw8-uL4NA](https://www.youtube.com/watch?v=yuPw8-uL4NA)
+This question was possibly duplicated with a more recent answer: [June 7th, 2022 Livestream Q&A: When will 1.0 be?](./yt-d2IRgOwEIUY.md) [https://www.youtube.com/watch?v=d2IRgOwEIUY](https://www.youtube.com/watch?v=d2IRgOwEIUY)

 ### Topics